 Internal Communication

-Building on the “Communicating as one” approach, the UNCG will seek to increase the cohesion and the consistency of the messages coming from different UN entities, and to increase the visibility of the UN and its agencies by:
+Building on the “Communicating as one” approach, the UNCG will seek to develop a unified voice among UN agencies and issues of joint concern, and to increase the visibility of the UN and its agencies by:

 Improving UNCG coordination through: introducing regular monthly meetings; continue ad-hoc meetings of the UNCG in its entirety or in task groups as needed; create quick/chat group (Viber, Signal)

-Introduce annual UN wide social media strategy; improve regular planning by introducing annual priority themes and action plan in addition to the workplan;
+Improve regular planning by introducing annual priority themes and action plan in addition to the workplan;

 Enhance the capacity of the UNCG with training on specific needs where gaps are determined;

 Enhance training options for all UN staff on communication topics to streamline internal and external communication.

+Amplify the collective voice of the UN through individual agency communication activities and strategies.

 Target audiences: UNCG, UNCT, All-UN Staff